FabioNotaro2001/TuttoAuto/README.md

 TuttoAuto should serve as a complete example of database-driven design for a multifaceted web application, covering entity modeling, relational integrity, business logic implementation, and operational queries.

-Feel free to adapt and extend it for more complex features—such as user dashboards, automated discount computation, or interactive search filters.
+Feel free to adapt and extend it for more complex features—such as user dashboards, automated discount computation or interactive search filters.